dipangwvu/SPEGID/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the LICENSE.txt file for details.
+This project is licensed under the MIT License - see the LICENSE.txt file for details.

 ## Acknowledgments